Poll: Who do you think would make for a better king: Kovu or Kopa? Vote Now!

 I feel this is also demonstrated exceptionally well when she, for lack of a batter term, 'takes the bullet' for Simba when she jumps in front of the way and fights off Zira, where they get knocked over the cliff.
 There Zira is, hanging on for her life with Kiara standing right above her.
 She clearly has a better position, and could've just climbed up to safety without giving a second thought about Zira.
 Had she done that, then the claims about her being irresponsible would be somewhat valid.
 It would've been easy on Kiara's part to just let Zira die because of the hell she put Kovu through all his life, and tried to kill her family on at least three occasions.
 But instead, Kiara is able to forget and forgive all of that, and actually tries to help her, mercifully proposing to save her life both physically and emotionally.
 If that isn't selfless, I don't know what is.
 Referring to an earlier point, a ditz would have run off with Kovu without a second thought about Simba or his kingdom to start their own pride, and this could've easily happened due to her frustration with Simba at the time.
 But she did just the opposite of this, and referring to a pervious point, she just needed to cool down and relax from the exile affair, and ultimately she did and got over it since she knew Kovu was also willing to unite the prides.
 That's a very selfless act of kindness if you ask me.
 And not to mention she looked as though she genuinely felt bad about failing to save Zira, so she really did want to help her out.
 To say all of that is an antonym of responsible and mature is practically an insult to the words themselves.

-Plus there's the fact that she literally saved her father's life in the end so he wouldn't get slashed, of course after running across treacherous terrain in a vicious storm and even got him to see the good within the Outsiders' misguided hearts as they truly were while simultaneously helping the Outsiders to see the good in themselves, and realizd the error of their ways and malicious beliefs.
+Plus there's the fact that she literally saved her father's life in the end so he wouldn't get slashed, of course after running across treacherous terrain in a vicious storm and even got him to see the good within the Outsiders' misguided hearts as they truly were, while simultaneously helping the Outsiders to see the good in themselves and realize the error of their ways and malicious beliefs.
+(Also possibly giving them the chance to break away from Zira since I feel they were afraid of her on some level).
 She actually stands up to Simba with damn good reason behind it.
 Plus as a bonus, here's some more insight on the ending scene: she directly saved the freaking king's life when Zira attacked and they fell over the cliff, showing no concern for her own safety in order to selflessly defend her father's as a result for no other reason than to save him because she loves him, and simultaneously showing that she is brave enough to directly take on a demonic, bloodthirsty, war-hungry masochist who had tried to kill them all at least one time each.
-In addition, this is showing that she is fully capable of strongly fighting for herself when the time would ever call for it and is willing to bravely fight instead of just cowardly backing away from it (Which indicates that her hunting skills are certain to vastly improve afterword, hint hint).
+In addition, this is showing that she is fully capable of strongly fighting for herself when the time would ever call for it and is willing to bravely fight instead of just cowardly backing away from it (Which indicates that her hunting skills are certain to vastly improve afterward, hint hint).
 Kiara made the two prides one again, and showing that Kovu was not the evil being Simba thought he was, therefore allowing him to let go and forgive the past with the Outsiders.
 She (Along with Kovu, of course) was the reason the prides even became one at the end, where that never would've happened had it not been for her, therefore resolving the conflict that started before she was even born.

-No ditz would've ever been able to do that.
+No ditz would've ever been able to do all that.

-What do you think happened to the hyenas after LK 1?
+What do you think happened to the hyenas after the first film?